How to Donate Eggs

 You will find out within 2 weeks whether you have been selected to become a donor following the results of these tests.
 Unfortunately, the majority of applicants are not invited to continue on to become donors.
 In many cases, this is for the health and safety of the applicant and also to comply with requirements for donors set by the Food and Drug Administration (FDA), the American Society for Reproductive Medicine (ASRM), the American Congress of Obstetricians and Gynecologists (ACOG) and the American College of Genetics and Genomics (ACMG).

-MyEggBank has 5 donation centers located in Atlanta, Boston, Orlando, Seattle and Las Vegas.
-Find the location closest to you here. here.
+MyEggBank has several donation centers located in Atlanta, Boston, Dallas, Las Vegas, Orlando, Seattle, and Spokane.
+Find the location closest to you here.

 Varies based on the location and policies of your donor program.
 Contact your local center for details on the cash compensation, referral bonuses, and fertility preservation benefits offered.

-On average, 3 to 4 months.
-Can be as little as 2 months.
+On average, 3 to 4 months, but can be as little as 2 months.

 "I loved the idea of being able to make a couple’s hopes and dreams of having a baby come true."